Fiona Apple’s “The Idler Wheel…” turns 13

 The march continues into Werewolf and Periphery.
 The latter tells a story about her timeless sentiment that the entertainment world is “bullshit”.
 She leaves it, and us, with the sound of her singing to herself and dragging her feet across what sounds like gravel.

 But then comes Regret.
 A seething and dejected song.
-The emotion just pours out of her in the screaming, “I ran out of white dove feathers to soak up the hot piss that comes from your mouth every time you address me”, a line that came from none other than bombardier beetles.
-She eloquently explained to Dan P. Lee that “they shoot this noxious shit out of their asses”.
+The emotion just pours out of her in the screaming, “I ran out of white dove feathers to soak up the hot piss that comes from your mouth every time you address me”.
+The line was inspired by bombardier beetles who, as she eloquently explained to Dan P. Lee, “shoot this noxious shit out of their asses”.

-Next is another favourite of mine, Anything We Want.
+Next is another favourite, Anything We Want.
 This song is gentle, child-like, and beautiful.
 The clattering jumps around you as Fiona paints a picture of a new love.
 She blushes (“my cheeks were reflecting the longest wavelength”), she flirts, and they do “anything [they] want”.

-If I can be vulnerable, I will confess that I spent a good amount of the worst month of my life listening to this song while laying on the floor.
-Although it’s a love song, the line “we don’t worry anymore ‘cause we know when the guff comes we get brave.
+This album, and particularly this song, kept me company during a particularly bleak moment in my life.
+While it’s a love song, the line “we don’t worry anymore ‘cause we know when the guff comes we get brave.
 After all, look around, it’s happening now” exists on its own.
 It’s that self-reliance that keeps coming back in her music.
-It held my hand and reassured me that I too can be brave.
+It holds our hand and reassures us that we too can be brave.

 That’s what this album does.
 It explores the worst, ugliest parts of the human experience and forgives it.
 It takes care of you when you listen to it, and accepts that as long as you’re growing, there’s nothing wrong.

 It was originally the closer of the album, but in the expanded edition we’re gifted with Largo.
-It’s an endearing song about the club in LA where Fiona used to sing, and sounds a lot more similar to her previous work.
+It’s an endearing song about the eponymous club in LA where Fiona sang, and sounds a lot more similar to her previous work.
 “When over the rainbow is too far, go to Largo”.
-She walks us through this club and introduces her to her friends.
+It’s innocent and endearing, overflowing with a non-romantic love.
+How refreshing.
+She walks us through this club and introduces us to her friends.
 And then, just like that, the song ends.